Kyriosity/read-write/README+/software/design/samples/README.md

 ### Value-action substitution

 A game "macro" can be either moves (*actions* that change the board) or alternating board layout (*value*, which moves result).
-The layout can be reproduced from moves and vice versa, thus mixed notation can also serve (though extraordinary).
+The layout can be reproduced from moves and vice versa, thus mixed notation can also serve (though extraordinarily).

 ### Multiuser

-Chess assumes two players (i.e. multiuser application), who make moves in turn or decide to end the game, but there's a judge and timer, who follow the game and may change its progress.
+Chess assumes two players (i.e., a multiuser application), who make moves in turn or decide to end the game, but there's a judge and timer, who follow the game and may change its progress.
-Thus any action (start, move, resign, undo) requires the approval or notification of others.
+Thus, any action (start, move, resign, undo) requires the approval or notification of others.

 ### Multi-value note of the _move_